Er-shivam11/financial-fraud-agentic-system/README.md

-Here is your **final, polished, professional README.md** — clean, structured, and ready for Kaggle, GitHub, or portfolio use.

----

 # **AI Multi-Agent Financial Fraud & Compliance Automation System**

 *A Production-Ready Multi-Agent System for Financial Insights, Fraud Detection & Explainable Compliance Analysis*